quicwg/base-drafts/draft-ietf-quic-http.md

 hostname in the URI is present in the authenticated certificate provided by the server, either as the CN field of the certificate subject or as a dNSName in the subjectAltName field of the certificate (see {{!RFC6125}}).
-For a host that is an IP address, the client MUST verify that the address appears in the subjectAltName of the certificate.
+For a host that is an IP address, the client MUST verify that the address appears as an iPAddress in the subjectAltName field of the certificate.

 Clients SHOULD NOT open more than one HTTP/3 connection to a given host and port pair, where the host is derived from a URI, a selected alternative service